jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Semitones, tones, and frets

 A "semitone" is the smallest interval in most Western music.
-It's the smallest interval on a guitar fretboard, the distance across one fret on one string.
+On a guitar fretboard,
+it's the distance across one fret on one string.
 Semitones are sometimes called "half steps", or (on guitar) "frets".